HanaTensor/0sm-skills/07/papers.md

 ### Thomas Precession Justification

-Delegated to Paper #49 (Tomonaga framing).
+Delegated to Paper #49.
 The yz-plane rotation is driven by the radiation gradient F = E₀sinθ via Thomas precession; used here without re-derivation.

 ### What the Model Can and Cannot Derive